Why your emails end up undelivered or in spam — and how to stop it!

 The problem is that when you use a tool like MailerLite, Mailchimp, or Constant Contact, those platforms send emails from their servers — but with your domain name in the From field.
 Your subscriber sees hello@yourbusiness.com, but the email actually came from MailerLite’s infrastructure.

-Gmail and Outlook have no way of knowing that’s legitimate.
+Gmail and other email services have no way of knowing that’s legitimate.
 As far as they’re concerned, some random server is claiming to be you.
 That’s exactly what a spammer does.
 So they treat it like spam.

 A Practical Example

 Say your domain is hosted at Dreamhost and your business email runs through Google Workspace.
-You also send newsletters through MailerLite and use MailPoet on your WordPress site for automated emails.
+You also send newsletters through MailerLite and use MailPoet on your WordPress site for automated emails when you update your blog.
+WooCommerce sends purchase notifications.

-That’s three different systems all sending email as you.
-Every one of them needs to be authorised — and the four settings below are how you do it.
+That’s four different systems all sending email as you.
+Every one of them needs to be authorized to have clear email paths — and the four settings below are how you do it.

 The Four Horsemen